 While the Morpheus Award recognizes and rewards the realistic use of security technology in film, we also use it as a fun way to remind our show business clients and their neighbors to arm their security systems.
 Especially if they are heading to an awards banquet!

-Take a look at some of our previous winners and use the form below to cast your vote for this year’s nominees.
+Take a look at some of our previous winners.

 Spy - Written, directed, and produced by Paul Feig, Spy is a comedy, action, and spy film all in one.
 Starring big names like Melissa McCarthy, Jason Statham, Rose Byrne, and Jude Law, Spy won over critics and audiences across the globe.
 Instead of using outlandish gadgets like other genre movies, the CIA-employed characters in Spy use realistic technology, which adds to the believability of the film.